AlexKlinkov/AlexKlinkov/README.md

 ## Hello everyone 👋

+#### About me:
+* My name is Alex and I am a Java-Developer 🎸💻

 #### Recently projects ⚒️:

 * **java-explore-with-me (🌍Web) ✅** \
-<sub><h3 style="color:#00CED1">Help to visit events which are interested you,
+<sub>Help to visit events which are interested you,
-share it with your friends, stay comments and get static information about it 🥂📆</h3></sub>
+share it with your friends, stay comments and get static information about it 🥂📆</sub>
 * **java-shareit (🌍Web) ✅** \
 <sub>Allow people exchange different things.
 Make booking some items and put your own things for rent